lilvina/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.
+- Server side routing is when you request information/data from the server, the server sends back the data that was requested.
+The pros of server side is that it will only request the data that is needed but the downside is that every request will result in a full page refresh.

+- Client side routing is Javascript within a client app that manages data for the application within it's own memory.
+The pros of client side is that routing between views is faster because less data is processed but the downside is that the client requires more work and the website needs to be loaded on the first request.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- GET request: retrieves data from the server, POST request: create or add data to the server, PUT request: updates or make changes to the server and DELETE request: removes or deletes data from the server
 - [ ] Mention three tools we can use to make AJAX requests.